mayaarvanitis/wgbsGSEA/docs/methylGSADOC.md

 ## Notes
 - Ensure all CpG IDs and gene symbols are properly formatted to avoid errors in annotation and analysis.
 - Parallel processing can be enabled for large datasets by setting `parallel = TRUE` in methylGSA methods.

----

-This documentation can be saved as `README.md` or embedded in an R Markdown file to accompany the pipeline code.